-Consistent with the guidance provided by WSRA, the Secretaries' Guidelines for River Areas, and the technical papers prepared by the Interagency Council, the Tuolumne River Plan specifically addresses the elements listed in table 2-1.
+Consistent with the guidance provided by WSRA, the Secretarial Guidelines, and the technical papers prepared by the Interagency Council, the Tuolumne River Plan specifically addresses the elements listed in table 2-1.

 Table 2-1.
 Plan Elements Consistent with the Wild and Scenic Rivers Act and Other Guidance